DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 ## Plugin List

-Virtual mode is implemented in the `VirtualTableView` plugin that should be used instead of the [TableView](../../table-view.md) one as it implements the same interfaces.
+The `VirtualTableView` plugin implements the virtual mode, and it should be used instead of the [TableView](../../table-view.md) (they implement the same interfaces).

 Note that the [plugin order](../README.md#plugin-order) is important.

 ## Basic Setup

 The virtual mode requires cell size definition.
 By default, row height is adapted for a typical Bootstrap table.
-If you use custom templates, specify custom height for the required row or custom width for the required column in the corresponding plugins.
+If you use custom templates, specify the required row's height or column's width in the corresponding plugins.

 The following example demonstrates the basic Grid with virtual scrolling: